OCR-D/ocrd-website/site/en/workflows.md

 **Note:**
 (1) This workflow expects your images to be stored in a folder called `OCR-D-IMG`.
-If your images are saved in a different folder, you need to adjust `-I OCR-D-IMG` in the second line of the call above with the name of your folder, e.g. `-I my_images` (2) For the last processor in this workflow, `ocrd-calamari-recognize`, you need to specify your individual path to the model as parameter value!
+If your images are saved in a different folder, you need to adjust `-I OCR-D-IMG` in the second line of the call above with the name of your folder, e.g. `-I MAX` (2) For the last processor in this workflow, `ocrd-calamari-recognize`, you need to specify your local path to the model on your hard drive as parameter value!
 The last line of the `ocrd-process` call above could e.g. look like this:
 ```sh
   "calamari-recognize -I OCR-D-SEG-LINE-RESEG-DEWARP -O OCR-D-OCR -P checkpoint /test/data/calamari_models/\*.ckpt.json"